Download

 Bruce MacKenzie has ported this command line program to run on a MAC (nomen est omen).
 You can download the program here.

-A working version of the two-phase-algorithm is not too easy to program.
 For demonstration purposes I wrote a Java package which implements the two-phase-algorithm in its simplest form without any symmetry reductions.

 The package org.kociemba.twophase, the sourcecode and the corresponding javadocs are included in the file twophase.jar .
 The little Java program GUI_example.jar (Version 2009.02.16), which is an executable jar file shows an example how to use the package.